0xAtum/poc-connext/README.md

 > needed to support and develop it.
 > Source: [Techopedia](https://www.techopedia.com/definition/4066/proof-of-concept-poc)

-In other words, this is a prototype and it is not and will not be audited or developed to be secure.
+In other words, this is a prototype.
+It is not and will not be audited or developed to be secure.
 This POC is not ready for production, also known as *Mainnet* in blockchain. **Use it at your own risk**